fritzbayer/snakemake-with-R/README.md

 $ cd /path/to/snakemake-with-R
 ```

-The folder 'snakemake-with-R' contains the 'Snakefile', which contains the snakemake rules from which we can execute our R scripts.
-The folder 'scr' contains two R scripts that can be executed.
+The folder `snakemake-with-R` contains the `Snakefile`, which contains the snakemake rules from which we can execute our R scripts.
+The folder `scr` contains two R scripts that show two different ways how variables can be passed between R and snakemake.
+The folder `data` contains a simple vector that is multiplied by the snakemake rules.

 Step 3: Execute R scripts in the snakemake rules